weaviate/weaviate-gorilla/docs/4-ast-evaluation.md

 ## Methodology

-The AST evaluation methodology assigns weighted scores to different components of the Weaviate query structure:

-1. Root Node (Collection) - 40% of total score
-   - The target_collection must match exactly
-   - If collections don't match, the entire score is 0 since this represents a fundamental misunderstanding

-2. Search Query - 15% of total score
-   - Exact text match of search queries (case-insensitive)
-   - Full points if both queries have matching search terms or both have no search terms

-3. Filters - 15% of total score
-   - Evaluates matches across integer, text, and boolean filters
-   - For each filter type, checks:
-     - Property name match
-     - Operator match
-     - Value match
-   - Score is averaged across all filter types present

-4. Aggregations - 15% of total score
-   - Evaluates matches across integer, text, and boolean aggregations
-   - For each aggregation type, checks:
-     - Property name match
-     - Metrics match
-   - Score is averaged across all aggregation types present

-5. Group By - 15% of total score
-   - Exact match of groupby property names

-The final score ranges from 0.0 to 1.0, where 1.0 represents a perfect structural match across all components.
+The AST evaluation methodology employs a comprehensive weighted scoring system to assess query similarity.
+The largest weight (40%) is assigned to correctly matching the target collection, which is considered fundamental - mismatching collections results in a score of 0.
+The remaining 60% is evenly distributed (15% each) across four components: search queries, which require exact case-insensitive text matches; filters, which evaluate property names, operators and values across integer, text and boolean types; aggregations, which check property names and metrics across different types; and group by operations, which require exact property name matches.
+Each component's score is averaged across its subtypes when present, and the final score ranges from 0.0 to 1.0, with 1.0 indicating perfect structural alignment across all elements.

 ## Future Work